 Ever since I attended a presentation about injury prevention during my first year at Sunnybrook, I’ve been a lot more safety conscious.
-There are no accidents, they say at Sunnybrook’s RBC First Office for Injury Prevention.
+There are no accidents, they say at Sunnybrook’s Centre for Injury Prevention.
 These things are preventable.
 And that has stuck with me like glue.
 So, my family and friends may roll their eyes at me when I refuse to jaywalk, or I stop to move a pen from an already slippery floor, or I freak out at my dad for climbing his ladder to clean out the eaves troughs when no one else is home.
 But, believe me, I’m just doing my part to prevent injuries.

 I chatted with Sharon Ramagnano, Manager, Trauma Services at Sunnybrook, who says the May long weekend marks the start of the “trauma season” – when emergency departments start seeing an increase in traumatic injuries.

 “Our most common trauma mechanism of injury is from motor vehicle collisions followed by falls,” she said.
 “In the calendar year 2015, depending on how you view the data, we saw a total of 1,640 trauma patients of which motor vehicle collisions accounted for 25 per cent.”

 This was tied with falls (either down the stairs, from a height, or from standing) also at 25 per cent, followed by stab injuries at 12 per cent and pedestrians struck at 11 per cent of Sunnybrook’s total trauma volume.

 “The number of patients arriving to our trauma unit from motor vehicle collisions in the calendar year 2015 has risen by 43 per cent from the year 2014,” she says.